a-ws-m/unlockNN/paper/paper.md

 A layer of the GNN can then be selected to serve as the input (index points) for a Gaussian process.
 The model can be saved and reloaded in a bundled format and used to perform predictions and confidence intervals on unseen structures.

+Graph network-fed Gaussian processes share a similar principle to the convolution-fed Gaussian processes formulated by @tran_methods_2020 and `UnlockGNN` provides tools for calculating the performance metrics suggested by them, including sharpness and calibration error.

 `UnlockGNN` was designed for use with `Keras` [@chollet2015keras] implementations of graph neural networks.
 Expanded functionality is provided for `MEGNet` [@chen_graph_2019], a high performing, modular architecture for